Women in the workforce: 19th century

-Women have worked at agricultural tasks since ancient times, and continue to do so around the world.
 The Industrial Revolution of the late 18th and early 19th centuries changed the nature of work in Europe and other countries of the Western world.
 Working for a wage, and eventually a salary, became part of urban life.
 Initially, women were to be found doing even the hardest physical labor, including working as "hurriers" hauling heavy coal carts through mine shafts in Great Britain, a job that also employed many children.
 This ended after government intervention and the passing of the Mines and Collieries Act 1842, an early attempt at regulating the workplace.

 During the 19th century, an increasing number of women in Western countries took jobs in factories, such as textile mills, or on assembly lines for machinery or other goods.
 Women also worked as "hawkers" of produce, flowers, and other market goods, and bred small animals in the working-class areas of London.
 Piecework, which involved needlework (weaving, embroidery, winding wool or silk) that paid by the piece completed, was the most common employment for women in 19th century Great Britain.
 It was poorly paid, and involved long hours, up to 14 hours per day to earn enough wages to survive.
 Working-class women were usually involved in some form of paid employment, as it provided some insurance against the possibility that their husband might become too ill or injured to support the family.
 During the era before workers' compensation for disability or illness, the loss of a husband's wages could result in the entire family being sent to a Victorian workhouse to pay debts.

 Inequality in wages was to be expected for women.
 In 1906, the government found that the average weekly factory wage for a woman ranged from 11s 3d to 18s 8d, whereas a man's average weekly wage was around 25s 9d.
 Employers stated they preferred to hire women, because they could be "more easily induced to undergo severe bodily fatigue than men".
 Childminding was another necessary expense for many women working in factories.
 Pregnant women worked up until the day they gave birth and returned to work as soon as they were physically able.
 In 1891, a law was passed requiring women to take four weeks away from factory work after giving birth, but many women could not afford this unpaid leave, and the law was unenforceable.